StaPH-B/docker-builds/docs/run_containers.md

 ```
 docker run staphb/trimmomatic
 ```
 The previous command did not give any instructions to the container so the container simply started and then exited.
+Many images have a 'CMD' instruction that prints the help command for the main tool of the image, but some do not.

 To see an executed command run the following command.
 ```
 docker run staphb/trimmomatic sh -c "echo Hello from inside the trimmomatic container"
 ```

 There are a number of options you can also supply to the run command.
 We have found the following command is useful for running containers:
 ```
 docker run --rm=True -v $PWD:/data -u $(id -u):$(id -g) staphb/<name-of-docker-image>:<tag> <command> <--flags --go --here>